yarden7696/yarden7696-miniProject_ML/README.md

 •	KNN
 •	Adaboost

-The dataset that we work with is Fake news classification .
+The dataset that we work with is Fake news classification.
 The information that we used is:
 •	Text of the article without stop words

 ## Conclusion :